ithemes/iThemes-Security/readme.txt

 * Removed hotlinking protection as it has been deemed to be outside the scope of this project
 * Removed protocol from hide backend htaccess rules for consistency between http and https
-* Combined all httaccess rules into single Better WP Security Block
+* Combined all httaccess rules into single iThemes Security Block
 * 404 check now ignores all logged in users

 = 0.13.BETA =